Want to learn techniques to make your garden more resilient even in times of extreme rain, drought, and heat?

 Join Piedmont Picnic with two local gardening experts, Will Hooker and Jeana Myers, to learn their top tips for more resilient gardens!

 This 2-hour hands-on gardening workshop is great for beginners looking to master some important gardening basics or for more experienced growers looking to learn new techniques for a more resilient and independent garden!
 You’ll learn top tips from these two local and nationally-renowned gardening experts to make our gardens more resilient in the face of changing climate impacts, including protecting soils, swales, mulch, providing shade and shade structures, irrigation, and more!

 As we try our hand at growing these yummy foods, we’ll also learn more about the history and traditions around them in our local Raleigh community.

 What you’ll take away:

-New knowledge and hands-on skills to grow your own veggies at home.
+- New knowledge and hands-on skills to grow a more resilient garden at home.

 We believe you’ll enjoy your food more if you know the story behind it!
 Here’s how we’ll each help you do that.

-Note: This workshop takes place outdoors at the beautiful Raleigh City Farm – a working farm right in downtown Raleigh!
-Please dress comfortably for the weather and ready to get your hands dirty.
+Note: This workshop takes place rain or shine.
+Please dress comfortably for the weather and ready to get your hands dirty!